rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 ### Empirical FP

+FP is considered theoretical for a least 2 additional reasons: _(1)_ FP considers formalism to be important, _(2)_ how it is being presented to the public[^practical].
+But, is FP an empirical process as well?

+[^practical]: TODO link theorists found their niche in FP and are running with it

+Consider 2 cornerstones of scientific experiments: reproducibility and properly randomized sufficiently large observation samples, and restrict our attention to automated testing.
+FP-ers will immediately notice two related concepts: _referential transparency_ and _property testing_ (e.g. QuickCheck).
+Clearly FP has a lot going on if you look at it from that angle.

+Why did we settle on using empirical method in science?
+We do empirical not because we want to but because we have to.
+Empirical is the only way to study the unruly real world.
 Why did we settle on using empirical method in programming?
 IMO, there are 2 reasons: nondeterminism and code complexity.
-FP is definitely about controlling the first, it also can improve [the second](TODO).

-Let's focus on 2 cornerstones of scientific experiments: reproducibility and properly randomized and sufficiently large samples and restrict out observations to automated testing.
-FP-ers will immediately notice two related concepts: _referential transparency_ and _property testing_ (e.g. QuickCheck).
+Whatever your opinion about FP vs code complexity is, you have to agree that FP is about controlling nondeterminism.
+Functional programming tries to separate out the predicable deterministic part (pure functions) and limit (even stratify) the unruly effectful parts.
+Functional programming tries to reduce the need for empirical, I think that is why it seems so empirical-friendly.

 Haskell is sometimes called _the best imperative PL_[^best_imperative].
-I propose that _FP could be the best empirical programming method_.
-Yeah, could I be a little biased, just a little.
+I propose that _FP could become the best empirical programming method_ (yeah, could I be a little biased).
+However, it is "could become" rather than "is".
+Empirical process benefits from good observability, e.g. decent debuggers, stack traces, rich amount of error information...
+This is an area where FP could improve in general (and Haskell could improve in particular).

 [^best_imperative]: "Haskell is the world’s finest imperative programming language" famous quote, probably originated in this paper [Simon Peyton Jones on Tackling the Awkward Squad](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/mark.pdf?from=https%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fum%2Fpeople%2Fsimonpj%2Fpapers%2Fmarktoberdorf%2Fmark.pdf)

-_Mocking_ is a smelly testing methodology.
-Let's talk about it while wearing an empirical scientist hat.
-Mocking, especially on a unit test level, assumes that the developer can correctly simulate real world with which the tested code interacts.
-This has all kind of potential bias issues.
-Control in empirical studies is about reducing bias, not adding it.
-FP effectively eliminates the need for unit level mocks.

-Notice, I did not say "Haskell is the best empirical PL".
-Empirical method benefits from more observability like decent debuggers, stack traces...

-FP is considered very theoretical for a least 2 reasons: one is that FP considers formalism to be important (E.g. operational semantics, lambda calculus as intermediate language, etc), second is in how it is being presented[^practical] to the public (theorists found their niche in FP and are running with it).

-[^practical]: TODO link

-CS and programming are often associated with mathematics and logic but I argue that programming is more empirical than deductive by design.
-FP is a very much an outlier[^reynolds].
+Programming is often associated with mathematics and logic (by non-programmers[^reynolds]).
+FP is a very much an outlier, and an interesting one, FP is both quite theoretical and quite empirical.

 [^reynolds]: I just love the beginning story in [Types, Abstraction and Parametric Polymorphism (John C. Reynolds)](https://people.mpi-sws.org/~dreyer/tor/papers/reynolds.pdf) paper.

 ## Pragmatists and theorists

+Let's start thinking about the human aspect.
 I am using terms theorist and pragmatist somewhat colloquially, but the meaning is close to how the terms are used elsewhere.

 If you listen to a functional programmer talk, you are likely to hear these terms: "reasoning about code", "principled computation", "computation laws", "correctness by design".
 These people are likely to study things like lambda calculi, operational semantics, category theory, type theory...
 All these things come with formal proofs and will result in a very specific mental training.  _To this group programming is more of a deductive process._